wirthual/smartkanne/README.md

 | docs/housing/ | Contains images of the used pot as well as a very basic draft for the 3D printer to enlarge the pot housing.
 Created with [FreeCAD](https://www.freecadweb.org/?lang=de) |

 ### 2. Project idea
 The idea for this problem came to me during the winter months drinking a lot of tea.
-However, every time I made a tea,  I forgot to take the tea bags  out of the pot so very often the tea became bitter in the end.
+However, every time I made a tea I forgot to take the tea bags out of the pot so very often the tea became bitter in the end.
 I want to solve this problem by developing this SmartKanne.
-This gadget should help me not to forget about my tea.
+This device should help me not to forget about my tea.
 Also it should be able to give me instructions about the right temperature and time for each tea to get the best possible result when steeping tea.

 ### 3. Requirements
 Here I list the basic requierements SmartKanne should be able to cover: